Chiropractic practices have a revenue problem that most owners do not see clearly. The math is not about new patients.

 The AI Business OS replaces the single phone call with a structured, empathetic re-engagement sequence that runs for 35 days after a patient misses a session.
 The sequence does not pressure the patient.
 It reminds them why their care plan matters, gives them an easy way to reschedule, and keeps the door open until they either return or make a clear decision not to.

-Layer 1 — Intake: New Patient Inquiries and the Insurance Question
+Layer 1: Intake for New Patient Inquiries and Insurance Questions

 When someone searches "chiropractor near me" for the first time, they often have two things in their mind: a pain that has become too uncomfortable to ignore, and a concern about insurance.